eVisualUser/bellecour-gamebook/README.md

 ## Compilation

-The project use CMake, EmScriptem, CLang and Ninja to compile.
+The project use CMake, EmScripten, CLang and Ninja to compile.
 All of them are installed from chocolatey.

 ### Install Tools